 Epoxy is a temperature sensitive material.
 When cool, it’s thicker and sets slower.
 When warm, it’s thinner and sets faster.
 For best results, all materials and working conditions should be 70°F-80°F. When working in conditions or with material below 70°F, Table Top Pro may become to viscous to properly release air and self level.
 Working in conditions or with material above 80°F, Table Top Pro may set too quickly and exotherm, become too hot, which could cause it to yellow, distort or crack.

 Coverage can depend on any number of factors, most notably coating thickness, porosity of the surface and waste, but a 1 gallon kit (½ gallon of resin and a ½ gallon of hardener) should cover about 12 square feet in 1/8” thick flood coat.
 A ½ gallon kit (1 quart of resin and 1 quart of hardener) covers about 6 square feet in a 1/8” flood coat.
 1 seal coat, followed by 1 flood coat is typical for application.
-1 ounce of mixed material should cover about 190 square inches (1.3 ft2) in a 1/8” thick flood coat.

 The surface must be clean, dry and free of contamination.
 Contaminates include, but are not limited to, the following: Dust, oil, moisture, sap, lint, and sanding debris.
 Do not use paper towels, dirty rags, contaminated sandpaper, or touch surface with oily fingers.
 Sand as needed and clean off sanding debris.
 Wipe surface down with a clean cotton t-shirt rag soaked in an oil free solvent like denatured alcohol prior to applying epoxy.
 Do not use tack cloth.